In

 Heat index

-September's mean heat index is evaluated at a blazing hot 47°C.
+September's heat index is computed to be a life-threatening hot 47°C (116.6°F).

 Humidity